ChristopherWilks/megadepth/README.md

 Also, the optional `--gzip` flag in the above example will automatically turn off writing to `STDOUT` any coverage (either base or annotation), and will instead write coverage to block gzipped files using the `--prefix` or input filename as the base filename.
 These block gzipped files will also have a Tabix-like index `.csi` built for them as well.
+There's a known bug where chromosomes with 0 coverage are still reported in the block-gzipped files but are not indexed.

 ## BAM Processing Subcommands